Snowboarding at the 2022 Olympic Winter Games will be contested from Feb. 5-12 and 14-15, with medals awarded in 11 events.

-Mixed team snowboard cross will make its Olympic debut in Beijing, the sport's first mixed-gender event in its 24-year-old history at the Games.
+Mixed team snowboard cross will make its Olympic debut, the sport's first mixed-gender event in its 24-year-old history at the Games.
 Big air is the program's most recent individual event to be introduced, appearing for the first time at the 2018 PyeongChang Olympics.
 Individual snowboard cross was added in Torino, and slopestyle in Sochi.

 Giant slalom (GS) and parallel slalom (PSL) remain the only two disciplines to be discontinued — GS was featured at the 1998 Nagano Games before morphing into parallel giant slalom (PGS) in Salt Lake; while PSL, which differs from PGS in its extremely tight turns, was contested just once at the 2014 Sochi Olympics.

 - Women's Slopestyle (Feb.
 5-6)

 - Men's Big Air (Feb.
 14-15)